FutureHndrxxx/futurehndrxxx.github.io/index.md

 ## Lean into the future of shitcoins!

-Welcome to the official site of Leancoin, a totally serious ERC-20 token deployed on Polygon, Harmony, Avalanche, Fantom, and BSC.
+Welcome to the official site of Leancoin, a totally serious ERC20 token deployed on Polygon, Harmony, Avalanche, Fantom, and BSC.
 Let blockchains not be barriers.
 Instead let's all raise a glass of Dirty Sprite to a purple tomorrow.

-# ERC-20 smart contract address across all blockchains: 0x64bc251b0eb9200948c9155573cd459c5e17c6a4
+# ERC-20 smart contract address across all blockchains:

+* 0x64bc251b0eb9200948c9155573cd459c5e17c6a4

+# Open source ERC20 smart contract links for each blockchain:

 * [Polygon](https://polygonscan.com/token/0x64bc251b0eb9200948c9155573cd459c5e17c6a4)
 * [Harmony One](https://explorer.harmony.one/address/0x64bc251b0eb9200948c9155573cd459c5e17c6a4)